 Applicant/Primary Investigator (PI) Responsibilities

-• To be eligible to serve as a PI, University of Minnesota researchers must complete the responsible conduct of research (RCR) core curriculum.
-They may also complete additional instruction in specific topics.
+- To be eligible to serve as a PI, University of Minnesota researchers must complete the responsible conduct of research (RCR) core curriculum.
+They may also complete additional instruction if applying to specific agencies.

 Grants Office Responsibilities

-• Notification and routing of Proposal Routing Form (PRF)
+- Notification and routing of Funding Proposal (FP) Form

 Review the Responsibility Matrix for more information